fhircast/sandbox.js/README.md

 ![twoBrowserSessions](/images/twoBrowserSessions.png)

 ## Retrieve context from the hub
-To retrieve context after start-up, perform a GET request on the hub's notification endpoint with the session id in the query string by clicking on the "context" button if the 'Publish' section.
-If the hub has not received a notification for this session-id yet, it will return an empty response with code status sucess 200.
+To retrieve context after start-up, perform a GET request on the hub's notification endpoint with the session id in the query string by clicking on the "context" button in the 'Publish' section.
+If the hub has not received a notification for this session-id yet, it will return an empty response with code status 200 - 'success'.
 The context will be shown in an prompt window as pictured below.
 ![contextRequest](/images/contextRequest.png)
 Notice that there is only context information in the response and no event name.